-After Sir John Robertson's death the grounds of Clovelly became a popular place for picnics.
+After Robertson's death the grounds of Clovelly became a popular place for picnics.
 Calls to have the land resumed for a public park led to the establishment of a committee of the whole of Vaucluse Council in 1899.
 Representations were made to the Government who finally agreed to the proposal and the land was handed over to the public in 1906.
-This acquisition included a parcel of land near the corner of Clovelly and Military Roads which had been reserved by the original grantee Richard Siddins for a chapel (which was eventually built elsewhere).
-The site, which housed a stone cottage, was leased to the Jacinto family who ran a dairy along Military Road until the resumption of Clovelly in 1903.
+This land included a parcel of land on the corner of Clovelly and Military Roads owned by Joseph Richard Siddins.
+The site, which housed a stone cottage, had been used as a dairy.
 It was reported in the Sydney Morning Herald in May 1906, that in 1902 a narrow strip along the waterfront had been resumed which allowed the proposed park to run to the water.
 Reports of the time praised the suitability of the land as a park, referring to the 'level piece of ground', 'well-grassed land' and 'fine trees...especially Norfolk Island pines and Moreton Bay figs'.